BroadleafCommerce/blc-rackspace/README.md

 > Remember, you still have to fill out the properties appropriately as notated above in order to run the Cobertura report

+## Other Considerations
+This module declares a hard dependency on Google Guava, in lock-step with the Guava version from JClouds.
+This is because JClouds :shit:s all over itself when there is a Guava version that it doesn't like.
+This might actually be a good reason to drop JClouds for this integration completely, but whatever.
+The hard dependency doesn't seem to break anything else in Broadleaf after some smoke tests and it definitely makes this thing work.

+If you REALLY need a different version of Guava than the one that is specified here, then please send a pull request!

 ## Setting up for development
 Install Gradle (1.10 at time of writing)